peterantonarosjr/CryptoTradeBot-Deprecated-/README.md

 ### 📃 BotExecutor.py

-* Recieve user credentials/key and login to RobinHood.
+* Receive user credentials/key and login to RobinHood.
 Main "trading loop" is contained within this file.

 ### 📃 Utilities.py